(reading time: 1 hour, 1 minute)

 She must’ve been deathly afraid of snakes in life, for even though the ferrier couldn’t touch her she wailed and panicked, dropping through her seat and abandoning ship instantly.
 Chaxium had to pull off the same spring trick again, but this time with the car listing away toward a cornfield.
 Both ferriers reattached successfully as the Wild Hunt finished crashing and burning.
 Onthinice collectively cheered.

 “It’s not over yet,” Cirrumstance reminded them.
 “The Groadster.”
-Their vital target was still a good distance ahead, and it looked like it hadn’t suffered so much as a dent yet, even after navigating the bowels of the wholesaler.
+Their quarry was still a good distance ahead, and it looked like it hadn’t suffered so much as a dent yet, even after navigating the bowels of the wholesaler.

 “Why doesn’t it just stop?”
 Promp asked.
 “We’re on its side.”